sellenth/quoridor3d/README.md

 - [ ] make cursor movement relative to camera's front
 - [ ] factor out board operations into new class
 - [ ] allow spectators
-- [ ] something is slightly off about networked camera look direction